lealre/sql-bootcamp-de/04/README.md

 # Day 04 - Window Functions

-The objectives was to perform Windows Functions in SQL.
+The objectives was to perform Window Functions in SQL.

 ### Challenge

 1. Rank the best-selling products using RANK(), DENSE_RANK(), and ROW_NUMBER() .This question has 2 implementations, see one that uses a subquery and one that does not use.

 ```sql
 SELECT
   o.order_id,